KevzPeter/CryptoVitae/README.md

-# 🧾 CryptoVitae — Wallet-Verified Resume Platform
+# 🧾 CryptoVitae — Blockchain-Backed Resume Platform

 CryptoVitae is a decentralized resume builder and credential verification platform powered by Ethereum smart contracts.
 Users can mint their resume as an NFT, receive verifiable endorsements from peers, and collect organizational badges — all tied to their wallet.